An improved central limit theorem for the empirical sliced Wasserstein distance: Introduction

 \section{Introduction}

-In recent years, the rapid growth in both the quantity and variety of data has driven the development of new methods to tackle emerging challenges.
-Examples from a variety of fields highlight the need for effective tools to analyze distributional data.
-Optimal transport has emerged as a powerful approach in numerous applications, including domain adaptation \cite{chang2022unified}, fair learning \cite{gordaliza2019obtaining,deLara.et.al.JMLR.2024}, generative modeling \cite{arjovsky2017wasserstein,pooladian2024pluginestimationschrodingerbridges}, representation learning \cite{tolstikhin2018wasserstein}, computer vision \cite{BonneelDigne2023}, or flow cytometry gating \cite{del2020optimalflow,freulon2023cytopt}, among others.
+In recent years, the rapid growth in both the quantity and variety of data has driven the development of new methods to tackle emerging challenges, highlighting the need for effective tools to analyze distributional data.
+Optimal transport has emerged as a powerful approach in numerous applications, including domain adaptation \cite{chang2022unified}, fair learning \cite{deLara.et.al.JMLR.2024,gordaliza2019obtaining}, generative modeling \cite{arjovsky2017wasserstein,pooladian2024pluginestimationschrodingerbridges}, representation learning \cite{tolstikhin2018wasserstein}, computer vision \cite{BonneelDigne2023}, and flow cytometry gating \cite{del2020optimalflow,freulon2023cytopt}.
+Formally, given $P,Q \in \mathcal P(\mathbb R^d)$, the set of probability measures on $\mathbb R^d$ with the Borel $\sigma$-field, and a cost function $c:\mathbb R^d \times \mathbb R^d \to [0,\infty)$, the optimal transport problem consists in solving